Eddieoneill/AVLTree/README.md

 # AVLTree

 ## Description

-- This is a AVLTree visualization app for insertion and removal
+A self-balancing tree demonstration app that uses integers to showcase how self balancing works for insertion and removal operations in Swift.
+- Created a custom AVLTree Class to provide developers a better understanding of how to construct a binary search tree and how to apply the self-balancing method.

 ![Dec-24-2019 13-38-34](https://user-images.githubusercontent.com/42211866/71422798-c1463900-2652-11ea-882d-2b03f8c74b2a.gif)